-You can disable this exception by setting ANYMAIL_IGNORE_RECIPIENT_STATUS to True in your settings.py, which will cause Anymail to treat any non-API-error response from your ESP as a successful send.
+You can disable this exception by setting "IGNORE_RECIPIENT_STATUS" to True in your settings.py ANYMAIL dict, which will cause Anymail to treat any response from your ESP (other than an API error) as a successful send.

-Note: Many ESPs don't check recipient status during the send API call.
+Note: Most ESPs don't check recipient status during the send API call.
 For example, Mailgun always queues sent messages, so you'll never catch AnymailRecipientsRefused with the Mailgun backend.

-For those ESPs, use Anymail's delivery event tracking if you need to be notified of sends to blacklisted or invalid emails.
+You can use Anymail's delivery event tracking if you need to be notified of sends to suppression-listed or invalid emails.